yohei-koba-tokyo/freemarket_sample_70b/README.md

 |status|integer|null: false|
 ### Association
 - belongs_to :user
-- belongs_to :category1
-- belongs_to :category2
-- belongs_to :category3
-- has_one :solditems, dependent: :destroy
+- has_one :solditem, dependent: :destroy
 - has_many :item-images, dependent: :destroy
 - has_many :comments, dependent: :destroy
 - has_many :likes, dependent: :destroy